 Mine was not the only letter.
 At least 11 other scholars and advocates sent letters to the Times and/or Mobley.
 Three were published.
 I am not aware of Mobley responding to them.

 So I ´m sharing it with a wider audience.
 Aside from cleaning up some typos and clarifying some terms, this is the letter as sent.
-The letter is followed by a specific example of how the author of the op-ed abuses statistics.
+The letter is followed by a specific example of how the author of the op-ed abuses statistics, and a list of some of the other titles issued by her publisher.

 NATIONAL COALITION FOR CHILD PROTECTION REFORM